Chen-Wang-CUHK/KG-KE-KR-M/README.md

 # KG-KE-KR-M
 The processed datasets and source code for the NAACL19 paper "[An Integrated Approach for Keyphrase Generation via Exploring the Power of Retrieval and Extraction](https://arxiv.org/pdf/1904.03454.pdf)".
-The code is based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
+The code is mainly based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
+Some codes are adapted from [seq2seq-keyphrase](https://github.com/memray/seq2seq-keyphrase).

 <p align="center"><img width="50%" src="figs/KE-KG-KR-M.PNG" /></p>